rszemeti/PCB_Notes/Readme.md

 Use a 1.5% NaOH and a drop of dish soap as a pre-cleaner.

+## Activation with conductive ink

+Liquiwire from either ebay (https://www.ebay.co.uk/itm/223903744472) or from https://liquiwire.tech/products/liquiwire-conductive-ink

+### Method

+Paint onto board surface and use a squeegee to push it through all the holes.
+Lightly blow on the board to clear the holes.
+No holes should be left "plugged" with ink.
+Put in a warm place, eg on a radiator, or a warm oven for 10 minutes at 80C, then 20 minutes at 120C.

+I found small holes (0.4mm) plated perfectly in acid copper at around 10A per square foot (10 mA per sq cm) for around 30 minutes.
+Largeer holes (1mm) struggled a little.

 ## Activation:

 Micro-etch with weak Ammonium or Sodium persulphate.
 Wash then weak stannous chloride solution, wash, then silver nitrate solution.